hyperknot/openfreemap/README.md

 Contributions are more than welcome!

+## Status of this project

+- The tile generation works.
+- The web servers work.
+- Weekly auto-updates work.
+- Servers currently:
+  - 1 server running tile generation
+  - 2 servers running web hosting
+- Web servers are in Round-Robin DNS configuration with Let's Encrypt provided certificates.
+- Load-balancer script works.
+Currently in monitoring-only mode, as Round-Robin DNS handles downtime.
+- This has been the production basemap service of [MapHub](https://maphub.net/) since June 2024.

 ## Limitations of this project

 The only way this project can possibly work is to be super focused about what it is and what it isn't.
 OFM has the following limitations by design: